In-depth reviews

 Abarth 500e verdict

-Except with only 152bhp, the Abarth is down on power versus the sweet-handling MINI.
-What the 500e does have on its side is a plethora of performance parts; Abarth has ditched the standard car’s suspension, re-tuned the steering and fitted bigger brakes.
+However, what the 500e does have on its side is a plethora of performance parts; Abarth has ditched the standard Fiat’s suspension, re-tuned the steering and fitted bigger brakes.
 It even gets a set of bespoke Bridgestone tyres.

-On top of this, the Abarth is subtly styled with wider bumpers, side skirts and different wheels, plus every version gets scorpion badges with a new lightning bolt design.
-Underneath the car, Abarth has fitted a sound generator designed to mimic a petrol-powered Record Monza exhaust – it really does need to be heard to be believed.
+On top of this, the Abarth is given a more aggressive stance with wider bumpers, side skirts and different wheels.
+There’s also a variety of migraine-inducing bright paint colours, plus every version gets scorpion badges with a new lightning bolt design.
+Perhaps most controversially, Abarth has fitted the 500e with a sound generator (essentially a glorified speaker) that’s designed to mimic a petrol-powered Record Monza exhaust – it really does need to be heard to be believed.

-You can choose the hatchback or convertible, with the latter commanding a premium of £3,000 across both standard and Turismo trims.
+Available as a hatchback or a convertible ‘Abarth 500e Cabrio’ for roughly £3,000 more, this rorty runabout is also offered in both standard and top-spec Turismo trims.
 The base spec brings 17-inch wheels, LED lights, climate control and keyless go, plus a 10.25-inch infotainment system with Apple CarPlay and Android Auto.
-Turismo (again, £3k more than the base car) gets bigger wheels, Alcantara trim inside, plus wireless phone charging and a parking camera.
+Turismo (again, £3k more than the base car) gets bigger wheels, Alcantara trim inside, plus wireless phone charging and a reversing camera.
 A fixed glass roof is included on Turismo versions, too.

 Range, battery size & charging